≡ Menu

 Gradually…

-Towards the beginning of the 1900’s folks stopped interbreeding the Smooth and Wire-haired Fox Terriers together which made distinguishing them as “separate” dog breeds much easier but still didn’t lead to them being “officially” recognized by the American Kennel Club (AKC) as separate until 1985.
+Towards the beginning of the 1900s, folks stopped interbreeding the Smooth and Wire-haired Fox Terriers together, which made distinguishing them as “separate” dog breeds much more accessible but still didn’t lead to them being “officially” recognized by the American Kennel Club (AKC) as separate until 1985.

-As we stated before, there are two different types of Fox Terriers and while they share many of the same characteristics, there are a few differences which warrant mention.
+As we stated before, there are two types of Fox Terriers, and while they share many of the same characteristics, a few differences warrant mention.

 The Smooth Fox Terrier

-Smooth Fox Terriers have a short yet hard coat which is mainly white.
-The dog is usually between 14 to 16 inches in height and weighs between 15 to 19 pounds.
+Smooth Fox Terriers have a short yet hard coat, which is mainly white.
+The dog is usually between 14 to 16 inches tall and weighs 15 to 19 pounds.
 This dog has small dark eyes and a long and wedge-shaped head.

-Wire Haired Fox Terriers are more popular and have a crisp and hard double coat with a coarse texture underneath for protection from the cold.
-The individual hairs on the dog’s coat are twisted, not exactly curly.
+Wire-haired fox Terriers are more popular and have a crisp and hard double coat with a coarse texture underneath for protection from the cold.
+The individual hairs on the dog’s skin are twisted and not exactly curly.

-The dog is 14 to 16 inches in height and weighs between 15 to 19 pounds.
+The dog is 14 to 16 inches tall and weighs 15 to 19 pounds.
 The physical features are similar to that of the Smooth Fox Terrier.

 So…